What we do

 Included in the fees are the following services:

-- - Admission consultation and health check with our vets on the arrival Monday morning
+- - Admission consultation and health check with our vets on the arrival Tuesday morning.

-- - All accommodation, food & specialist support staff care from the arrival Monday until the Tuesday the week following treatment (9 days).
+- - All accommodation, food & specialist support staff care, from the arrival on Tuesday until the following Tuesday (8 days).

 - - Very occasionally some patients may require sedation prior to treatment or blood tests.